 BONUS- Here’s a tip from our Director of Client Services, Sarah Garcia:

 Trust your partners.
-Chances are, you vetted your new design partner heavily…but if you’re still in that process, here are some things to look for:
+If you’re still in that process of selection a new design partner, here are some things to look for:

 - Make sure they have a thorough research process.

 - Ask them to show their track record of success in this area.

 - Do not, I repeat, DO NOT hire someone who does not design logos professionally.
 This is a big decision, worth the expense of a professional.

 - Once you’ve hired the right partner, trust that they have your best interest in mind.
 Their recommendations are thoughtful & well studied for your industry, your goals, and your company.

 While there are places that promise a logo for $20, know that you’re getting exactly what you pay for: a copy of a logo that already exists and/or has been rejected by companies that came before you.
 Updating or creating a logo is a process that takes research, thoughtfulness, and time but if you follow this checklist, the process will be much simpler (and less stressful).